Quickly relieves gastrointestinal disorders by accelerating the natural healing process.

-New research is emerging, so if you can’t find what you need right now, keep looking.
-A doctor can help you decide if trying vivera might be helpful for you and can advise you on the amount that may be appropriate for you.
+New research is emerging, so keep looking if you can’t find what you need right now.
+A doctor can help you decide if trying Rivera might be helpful for you and can advise you on the amount that may be appropriate for you.

 Mechanism of action

-The gastrointestinal tract plays an important role as an interface between the host and the environment.
+The gastrointestinal tract plays a vital role as an interface between the host and the environment.
 It is colonized by about 10 billion microbes of many different species, weighing 1–2 kg.

 Only a minority (300–500) of these species can be grown in vitro and studied.

-Intestinal epithelial cells have the ability to distinguish pathogenic from nonpathogenic bacteria based on their invasiveness and the presence of flagella, although the exact mechanisms that allow them to do this have not been fully elucidated.
+Intestinal epithelial cells can distinguish pathogenic from nonpathogenic bacteria based on their invasiveness and the presence of flagella.
+However, the exact mechanisms that allow them to do this have not been fully elucidated.

 The precise mechanism (s) of action of Vivera or probiotics has not been clarified so far.
-Possible mechanisms to consider include:
+Possible tools to consider include:

-- Modulation of gastrointestinal immunity by altering inflammatory cytokine profiles and downregulating pro-inflammatory cascades or inducing regulatory mechanisms in a strain-specific manner.
+- Modulating gastrointestinal immunity by altering inflammatory cytokine profiles and downregulating pro-inflammatory cascades or inducing regulatory mechanisms in a strain-specific manner.

-- Displacement of gas-producing bacterial species, which deconjust bile salts and, therefore, inhibit pathogenic bacterial adherence.
+- The displacement of gas-producing bacterial species deconjust bile salts and, therefore, inhibits pathogenic bacterial adherence.

-- Alteration of the bacterial flora by acidification of the colon by fermentation of nutrients.
+- Alteration of the bacterial flora by acidifying the colon by fermentation of nutrients.